A visit to the impressive Charles Fort in Kinsale is one of the most popular things to do in Cork.

 There’s restaurants in Kinsale to tickle every fancy, with Michelin accredited bistros, humble cafes, and sumptuous pub grub.

-Cork county is home to plenty of great beaches, so if you fancy hitting the surf, relaxing on soft, powdery sand, or exploring ragged coves and rock pools, you’re in luck.
+Cork is home to plenty of great beaches, so if you fancy hitting the surf, relaxing on soft, powdery sand, or exploring ragged coves and rock pools, you’re in luck.

 FAQs about visiting Charles Fort